Depress the Brake To Start Engine

 Another common issue is that the gear selector is not in Park but has accidentally been moved to Drive or Reverse.
 Move the gear selector back to park and start the engine.
 If that doesn’t work, keep the brakes pressed, move the shifter to Neutral, and then try to start the engine.
 Place the transmission back in the Park before you release the brake pedal.

 The gear selector can prevent the vehicle from starting.
-If the gear selector can not signal the engine control unit (ECU) that the transmission is in Park, the car won’t start.
+If it can not signal the engine control unit (ECU) that the transmission is in Park, the car won’t start.

 Start/Stop